Song-of-Aeon/fonts-5/readme.txt

 Q: "Damn!
 Why is everything so weirdly organized in the code?"
 A: Originally I made Fonts 5 in ten days.
 It sucked back then and it's a lot better now but some of that organization is still there so you get things like the code that saves your scores is in the screen fade transition object.

+Q: "Why are the first two songs memes?"
+A: Since the scope was originally super small for the game I just picked whatever I liked.
+Maybe I would pick something different now, but they're still pretty good.

 Q: "It says I got a 100 on this song!
 I didn't at all!"
 A: Shouldn't happen but I'm working on it.